Uriel's machine.

 Uriel's Machine: The Prehistoric Technology That Survived the Flood is a best selling book published in 1999 by Christopher Knight and Robert Lomas.The book's name is derived from a character of the same name in the Book of Enoch.
 In Knight and Lomas's interpretation of the Book of Enoch, Uriel warns Enoch about the impending flood, giving him instructions for building a form of solar observatory for the purpose of preserving advanced knowledge into a time of global disaster by teaching him the movement of the Sun against the horizon over a period of time, which Enoch then records in detail in the Book of the Courses of the Heavenly Luminaries.

 According to Christopher Knight and Robert Lomas, Uriel's machine is a 'horizon declinometer'.
-An asteroid or comet approaching earth is more likely to hit us, if it is in the plane of the ecliptic.
-As the position of the sun, moon and planets show us where the ecliptic is, an Uriel's Machine, with its numerous portals and windows, it is proposed, could act as an early warning system allowing the position of comets and asteroids to be noted and compared against the position of the ecliptic.
+The fundamental premise is, an asteroid or comet approaching earth is more likely to hit us, if it is in the plane of the ecliptic.
+As the position of the sun, moon and planets show us where the ecliptic is, an Uriel's Machine, with its numerous portals and windows could therefore act as an early warning system - allowing the position of comets and asteroids to be noted and compared against the position of the ecliptic.

 And the sun rises from that portal and sets in the west, and returns to the east and rises thirty mornings in the third portal and sets in the west in the third portal